iotaledger/introduction-docs/docs/guides/exchange_guide.md

 _Note: You may remember IOTA 1.0 network in which addresses were not reusable.
 It is no longer true and addresses can be reused multiple times in IOTA 1.5 (Chrysalis) network._

 ### 4. Listen to events
 `Wallet.rs` library supports several events to be listened to.
-As soon as the given even occurs, a provided callback is triggered.
+As soon as the given event occurs, a provided callback is triggered.

 Example of fetching existing accounts and listen to transaction events coming into the account: